-Preserving, Repairing & Restoring Antique & Classic Wood Boats
+Preserving & Repairing Antique & Classic Wood Boats

 Arriving in 1970 to begin our teaching careers and grow our family, my wife and I bought four acres and a dilapidated circa 1826 house in Addison, Vermont.
 Putting four sheep on the land offered the “perfect” solution for keeping it open.
 Well, four soon became 30, trying to eke an existence on way too little land.